MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 ---
-title: Process mining Azure templates in process advisor | Microsoft Docs
+title: Azure templates for process mining in process advisor | Microsoft Docs
-description: This topic describes an overview of the Azure templates you can use in process mining in the process advisor feature in Power Automate.
+description: This topic describes the Azure templates you can use for process mining in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: article